3liv/rijs.db/README.md

 ripple.db('type://user:password@host:port/database')
 ```

-It destructures the connection string into an object, looks up the `type` in `ripple.adaptors`, then passes that function the connection string as an object, and stores the result under `ripple.connections`.
+It destructures the connection string into an object, looks up the `type` in `ripple.db.adaptors`, then passes that function the connection string as an object, and stores the result under `ripple.db.connections`.

 You must register any adaptors you wish to use separate to this module.
 An adaptor is a function that takes the connection string as an object, creates an active connection and returns and object of four crud functions: `{ push, update, remove, load }`.
 These hooks will be invoked when the corresponding event occurs.